cu-mkp/GR8975-edition/course.md

+About the Course

-What Is a Book in the 21st Century?
-Working with Historical Texts in a Digital Environment:
+"What Is a Book in the 21st Century?
+Working with Historical Texts in a Digital Environment"

 This course introduced graduate students at Columbia University to techniques of working in digital environments.
 Through hands-on assignments (with plenty of assistance), students have learned a variety of skills that constitute literacy in digital humanities, and are now able to take their newfound digital literacy with them to pursue their own study, research, and future work.